1903880724/FaceProject/README.md

 models: Model files are put here.
 It contains face detection models only.
 I upload the other models with [BaiduYun Drive](https://pan.baidu.com/s/1GElLiwqUkDwsa-xAiPfgDA): ma32

-scc: The sample is put here.
+src: The sample is put here.